Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/API_Documents/USB/Class USBHIDGamepad.rst

 Example: `USBHIDGamepad <https://github.com/ambiot/ambd_arduino/blob/dev/Arduino_package/hardware/libraries/USB/examples/USBHIDGamepad/USBHIDGamepad.ino>`_

 .. important :: By default, the USBHIDGamepad class assumes the HID report descriptor implements a gamepad device with 16 buttons, 6 axes with 16-bit resolution and an 8-direction hat switch.
 This class will not work if a different gamepad report descriptor is implemented.

-.. note :: “USBHIDGamepad.h” must be included to use the class function.
+.. note :: "USBHIDGamepad.h" must be included to use the class function.

 --------------------------------